Canning tips and tricks for those of us who love home preserving. Make canning day just a little easier with this list.

 Canning is hard work.
 Don’t make it even harder when you don’t have to!
 The rules of canning have changed over the years, and you may be taking extra steps that aren’t necessary anymore.

-For example, it is no longer necessary to sterilize your jars and lids as long as you are processing for at least 10 minutes.
-As long as they are clean and hot (so they don’t break when they hit the boiling water) and you are good to go.
-(Check out the very bottom of this article from Ball for reference.)
+For example, sterilizing your jars and lids is no longer necessary as long as you are processing for at least 10 minutes.
+You are good to go as long as they are clean and hot (so they don’t break when they hit the boiling water).
+(Check out the bottom of this article from Ball for reference.)

 Take advantage of easy methods when you can.
-There is nothing wrong with refrigerator pickles or freezer jam.
+There is nothing wrong with refrigerator pickles or freezer jams.
 Also, if you have a pressure canner, take advantage of it.
-Many recipes are faster when you process in there instead of doing the water bath canning method, and you don’t have to carry full pots of water.
+Many recipes are faster when you process in there than the water bath canning method, and you don’t have to carry full water pots.

-When there is a simpler way to do something, do it!
+When there is a more straightforward way to do something, do it!

 Use a smaller jar size for most things

 First of all, very big jars (half gallon and up) are only safe for canning fruit juice.
 But as you can more, you’ll probably find that smaller quantities of things like relish, jams, and sauces, are more useful.
 A small jar gets used up faster, so whatever is inside stays fresh.

 Yes, it is a tiny bit more work than pouring half of your jam into a giant quart jar.
 But unless you have a huge family that all loves the same thing, smaller quantities just seem to work better and make sure none of your canning goes to waste.

 As a bonus, jar breakage is less disappointing when it’s a smaller percentage of what you made.